svermeulen/vim-easyclip/README.md

 Leaving it as (1) which is Vim's default, will cause all yank/delete/paste operations to use the `"` register.
 The only drawback here is that whenever you want to copy/paste something from another application, you have to explicitly access the system clipboard, which is represented by the `*` register.
 For example, to copy the current line to the system clipboard, you would type `"*yy`.
 And to paste some text copied from another window, you would type `"*p`

 To avoid this extra work, you can use option (2) and set it to `unnamed`.
 This will cause all yank/delete/paste operations to use the system register `*`.
-This way, you can leave Vim and paste into another application and it will use the same value for the current yank.
+This way, you can copy something in Vim then immediately paste it into another application.
 And vice versa when returning to vim.

 I recommend using one of these two options.
 I personally use option (2).